BryanH/TiFlexiGrid/README.md

         </manifest>
    </android>
 ```
 See the tiapp.xml in the sample project for more details.

 To understand it better, please refer to the sample project included.

 ###License
 The MIT License (MIT)

-Copyright (c) 2014 Pablo Rodriguez Ruiz, [@pablorr18](http://twitter.com/pablorr18)
+Copyright 2014 Pablo Rodriguez Ruiz, [@pablorr18](http://twitter.com/pablorr18)

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal